Koki-Itai/personal-value-recommendation-llm/README.md

    Personal-Value-based User-based Collaborative Filtering using KNN with Implicit Attribute Evaluations extracted by LLMs

 ### Experimental Result
+The proposed method (ICFPV) demonstrated recommendation accuracy equivalent to existing explicit methods.
+This result suggests the potential for constructing recommendation systems that require attribute evaluations on review sites where explicit attribute evaluations are not exist.

 |                      | **Precision@5** | **Recall@5** | **F1@5**  | **RMSE**  |
 | -------------------- | --------------- | ------------ | --------- | --------- |